-Not a lot of people know this, but the departing Pope Benedict XVI – aka Joseph Aloisius Ratzinger, who has announced that he'll be resigning as God's representative on Earth – is not the real Pope.
-He never was, he was just an imposter and in fact the true Pope lives in a town of 130 people in rural Kansas.
-He is Pope Michael I and he is unhappy that Benedict has been getting all the rides in golf-buggies, whereas he can't even get everyone to call him by his proper pope-name.
+Not a lot of people know this, but Benedict XVI is not the real Pope.
+The red carpets, the gratuitous use of Prince Philip, Susan Boyle's warbling--these were all hollow, superficial gestures that unfortunately succeeded in entrenching the power of the heretic and impostor Joseph Ratzinger, side by side with his fellow fraud Mrs. Elizabeth Windsor-Saxe-Coburg-Gotha.
+In fact, the true Pope lives in a town of 130 people in rural Kansas.
+He is Pope Michael I, and he is unhappy that Benedict gets all the golf-buggies when he can't even get everyone to call him by his proper pope-name.

-There can be no doubting his veracity: his email address is prefixed: "thetruepope", he runs the small website vaticaninexile.com and he signs himself off: "+ Michael pp".
-Elected in 1990, the 50-year-old Pope has tended his small but global flock for 20 years now.
-Being Pope is his full-time job: “I was lucky enough to have parents who were financially well-off enough to allow me to go about my Papal duties without need for a full-time job.
+There can be no doubting his veracity: his email address is prefixed: "thetruepope," he runs the small website vaticaninexile.com, and he signs himself off: "+ Michael pp." Elected in 1990, the 50-year-old Pope has tended his small but global flock for 20 years now.
+Being Pope is his full-time job: "I was lucky enough to have parents who were financially well-off enough to allow me to go about my Papal duties without the need for a full-time job.
 We've set up a press to print out-of-publication Catholic books, but that's more to help with the costs of our network."

-Brought up in a devoutly Catholic family, David Bawden felt from boyhood that he had a calling to the priesthood.
+Here's how it works: Brought up in a devoutly Catholic family, from boyhood, David Bawden felt that he had a calling to the priesthood.
 When he came of age, he took up that calling.
-But after a stint at foreign seminaries under the Pius X order, disillusioned with what he viewed as the confused and heretical teachings of the latter-day church, unordained, he returned home and wrote a book, with a woman called Teresa Stanfill-Benns that aimed to answer the question: "Will the Catholic Church survive the 20th century?"
+But after a stint at foreign seminaries under the Pius X order, disillusioned with what he viewed as the confused and heretical teachings of the latter-day church, unordained, he returned home and wrote a book with a woman called Teresa Stanfill-Benns, which aimed to answer the question: "Will The Catholic Church Survive The Twentieth Century?"
 The conclusion?
 By virtue of their heresies, the Roman lineage had vacated the Papacy.
-There was no fricken Pope!
+There was no fricken' Pope!
 Conclusion: elect a Pope!
 Conclusion to the conclusion?
-Hold a Papal conclave.
+Hold a papal conclave.

 So it was that a small band of supporters gathered together to search for a man who would uphold and repair the true Catholic tradition that they had watched degenerate over their lifetimes.
 They were pissed about things like Vatican II: Paul VI's 1963 series of reforms that generally eased the church into the liberal climes of, say, the 18th century.
 This was to be overturned, as was pretty much everything that wasn't deeply, profoundly conservative.

-In the past, Bawden/Michael has railed against Pope John Paul II holding mass in front of semi-naked Papua New Guinean tribespeople.
-These were and are theologioans who think that, really, it all started to go wrong when they began allowing the mass to be said in English instead of Latin.
-It's not only the Baptist and Islamic traditions that have a lockdown on fundamentalism, y'know.
+In the past, Bawden/Michael has railed against Pope John Paul II while holding mass in front of semi-naked Papua New Guinean tribespeople.
+These were and are theologians who think that, really, it all started to go wrong when they began allowing the mass to be said in English instead of Latin.
+It's not only the Baptist and Mohammedan traditions that have a lockdown on fundamentalism, you know.

 So the election went smoothly.
-The seven needed to elect a pope gathered in a small front-room.
-July 16th, 1990: the traditional message that has echoed down 2,000 years went out from Belvue, Kansas: "habemus papam" – "we have a Pope!"
-Imagine that; you're barely 30, one day you can't even make priest, the next you end up Pope.
+The seven needed to elect a pope gathered in a small room.
+July 16, 1990: the traditional message that has been echoed for 2,000 years went out from Belvue, Kansas: "habemus papam" or, "we have a Pope!"
+Imagine that--you're barely thirty--one day you can't even make priest and the next you end up Pope!
 It's like being a ballboy at Wimbledon, then getting promoted to Roger Federer.

 VICE: So would you say you're infallible, as Popes are meant to be?